Admissions Policy 2022-23

 Applications for children of service personnel with a confirmed posting to the area will be considered in advance of the family arriving in the area provided the application is accompanied by an official letter from the commanding officer that declares a relocation date and a Unit postal address or quartering area address.
 Until a fixed address is provided, the LA will accept the Unit Postal Address or Quartering address as the Home Address for allocation purposes.
 All applications must be included in the normal admissions round if possible.

-Applications for a place at the school outside the normal admission round should be made to Swindon Borough Council using the In-year Admission Form.
+Applications for a place at the school outside the normal admission round should be made to Swindon Borough Council using the In-year Admission Form through the In-year Coordinated Scheme.

 Applications will be considered for children who are resident within the United Kingdom with the exception of UK Service Personnel.